-The proposed development is located in the Santa Monica Mountains, an area which is generally considered to be subject to an unusually high amount of natural hazards.
-Geologic hazards common to the Santa Monica Mountains include landslides, erosion, and flooding.
+The proposed development is located along the Malibu coastline, an area which is generally considered to be subject to an unusually high amount of natural hazards.
+Geologic hazards common to the Malibu/Santa Monica Mountains area include landslides, erosion, and fooding.
 In addition, fire is an inherent threat to the indigenous chaparral community of the coastal mountains.
 Wild fires often denude hillsides in the Santa Monica Mountains of all existing vegetation, thereby contributing to an increased potential for erosion and landslides on property.

-Section 30235 of the Coastal Act allows for the construction of a cliff retaining wall when necessary to protect existing development and coastal dependent uses only when required to serve coastal-dependent uses or to protect existing structures.
+Section 30235 of the Coastal Act allows for the construction of a cliff retaining wall only when required to serve coastal-dependent uses or to protect existing structures.
 In addition, Section 30253 of the Coastal Act requires that new development minimize risk to life and property in areas of high geologic, flood and fire hazard, and assure stability and structural integrity.
 Coastal bluffs, such as this one, are unique geomorphic features that are characteristically unstable.
 By nature, coastal bluffs are subject to erosion from sheet flow across the top of the bluff and from wave action at the base of the bluff.
 The bluffs along this section of the coast are not subject to substantial erosion from wave action due to the presence of volcanic rock which is exposed at the base of the bluff; however, these bluffs are subject to erosion from runoff at the top of the slope.
 Further, due to geologic structure and soil composition, these bluffs are susceptible to surficial failure, especially with excessive water infiltration.